Prediction Sets and Conformal Inference with Interval Outcomes: Empirical study

 The impact of including interval-valued income data on the prediction interval is more pronounced at smaller $\alpha$ values, as evidenced by the results for $\alpha=0.1$ in the table.
 This is because, with a 90\% coverage target, the tails of the income distribution become more critical.
 Given that 20\% of the observations are reported in ranges and many fall into the highest category, incorporating interval-valued data shifts the right tail of the income distribution.
 Consequently, the prediction intervals constructed with interval-valued data are significantly different from the ones constructed with imputed income data.

 \autoref{tab:table2} shows the coverage of the interval valued incomes in the hold-out dataset for the conformal prediction interval $\tilde C$ that are constructed using both interval-valued and exactly reported income data (shown in the “Censored” columns), as well as for the conformal prediction intervals constructed when the interval-valued incomes are imputed (shown in the “Imputed” columns).
-The significant difference in prediction intervals constructed with interval-valued data and with imputed data may be due to the fact that there are only five categories for individuals who report their income in a range.
+The significant difference in prediction intervals constructed with interval-valued data and with imputed data may be because there are only five categories for individuals who report their income in a range.
 This seems somewhat coarse in terms of informing about the true income distribution.
-Notice that the conformal coverage using the censored model has coverage close to the nominal rate while the Imputed Coverage is almost always lower.
-Note that in Tables 1 an 2 when we display different level of coverage \(\alpha\), this provides an empirical estimate of the \((1-\alpha)\)\% prediction sets which can be informative about the shape of the data distribution.
-Notice that standard reporting of confidence intervals on parameters is meant to summarize sampling uncertainty, while here not only do these conformalized sets take into account sampling uncertainty, but they also estimate prediction sets of the underlying distributions of interest.
+Notice that the conformal coverage using the censored model has coverage close to the nominal rate, while the Imputed Coverage is almost always lower.
+Note that in Tables \ref{tab:CPS} and \ref{tab:table2}, when we display different levels of coverage \(\alpha\), this provides an empirical estimate of the \((1-\alpha)\)\% prediction sets, which can be informative about the shape of the data distribution.
+Notice that standard reporting of confidence intervals on parameters is meant to summarise sampling uncertainty, while here not only do these conformalized sets take into account sampling uncertainty, but they also estimate prediction sets of the underlying distributions of interest.